 ---===&&&&&===---

-Welcome to the Leica Fellowship, a group of friends who share an interest in Leica photography.
-Twice a year members can meet for a weekend away in a different part of the UK.
 A quarterly newsletter contains news and articles, written by members.
+You should have received one recently.
 As well as the weekends, which are great fun, members communicate by email, telephone or Zoom meetings and through this website.

 Our website has two main aims: